mkudija/mkudija.github.io/reading-notes/_md/2017-08-20-The Road to Character.md

 * 100-101 is a beautiful description of how Day responds to other people's suffering

 ## 5. Self- Mastery *(George Marshall)*
-* Why read biographies: "The work of the Roman biographer Plutarch is based on the premise that the tales of the excellent can lift the ambitions of the living.
-Thomas Aquinas argued that in order to lead a good life, it is necessary to focus more on our exemplars than on ourselves, imitating their actions as much as possible.
+* Why read biographies: "The work of the Roman biographer Plutarch is based on the premise that the tales of the excellent can lift the ambitions of the living. [[St. Thomas Aquinas]] argued that in order to lead a good life, it is necessary to focus more on our exemplars than on ourselves, imitating their actions as much as possible.
 The philosopher Alfred North Whitehead argued, 'Moral education is impossible without the habitual vision of greatness.'"
 (107, more on 108)
 * "Great individuals are made, not born, and they are made through training...The Act precedes the virtue" (109-110)
 * he became an **autodidact** at Fort Leavenworth (112)
 * Respect for institutions (115-116)